-This review comes to you from an avid traveler, Miya Tsudome, who has gone years not knowing that packing cubes existed and is adamant about how much they have improved her life since.
-Miya values organization, and products that help simplify her way of life.
-With frequent trips abroad in her past plus many miles backpacking in the outdoors, she brings years of experience packing and traveling with clothing to bring you an honest outlook on how packing cubes can really make a difference in your travel life.
+This review comes to you from an avid traveler, Miya Tsudome, who went years not knowing that packing cubes existed and is adamant about how much they have improved her life since.
+Miya values organization and products that help simplify her way of life.
+With frequent trips abroad in her past plus many miles backpacking in the outdoors, she brings years of experience packing and traveling with clothing to bring you an honest outlook on how packing cubes can really make a difference in your travel.

-We spent days testing each packing cube set, stuffing their compartments with bulky clothes, seeing how well they stacked on top of each other in a suitcase, assessing the quality of their stitching and zippers, and seeing how well they compressed.
-Our assessment comes from real-world use, and many hours spent evaluating which packing cubes shined the most.
+We spent days testing each product, stuffing their compartments with bulky clothes, seeing how well they stacked on top of each other in a suitcase, assessing the quality of their stitching and zippers, and seeing how well they compressed.
+Our assessment comes from real-world use and many hours spent evaluating which models shined the most.

 Analysis and Test Results

 At their simplest, packing cubes serve as a way to compartmentalize and organize your clothing in a suitcase.
-This helps to avoid the mess that can quickly get out of hand if a suitcase is packed with loose clothing, as you dig through your neatly folded layers to find that one sweater you want to wear while waiting for your flight.
-Certain packing cubes can compress, allowing you to pack more for longer trips, while others have a sturdier, boxy shape that can easily be moved from a suitcase to a hotel dresser drawer, allowing you to stay organized.
-Some are even made of ultralight, durable material for those who are weight-conscious or those who will be using their cubes for backpacking trips.
+This helps to avoid the mess that can quickly get out of hand if a suitcase as you dig through your neatly folded layers to find that one sweater you want to wear while waiting for your flight.
+Certain cubes can compress, allowing you to pack more for longer trips.
+In contrast, others have a sturdier, boxy shape that can easily be moved from a suitcase to a hotel's dresser drawer, allowing you to stay organized.
+Some are even constructed with ultralight, durable materials, a boon for the weight-conscious, or those aiming to use their cubes on backpacking trips.

 Ease of Packing

 Being able to pack your cubes efficiently and without hassle is a valuable metric we made sure to test thoroughly.
 Ease of packing was measured by the structure of each cube set, how many zippers each cube had, and whether or not they unzipped all the way around for easy access.
-Another consideration with ease of packing was ease of unpacking, with cubes that had mesh for visibility or translucent materials to see what was inside being favorable.
+Another consideration with this metric was the ease of unpacking.
+We tended to favor cubes with mesh for visibility or translucent materials to see what was inside.

-While ultralight cubes like the Osprey UL, Eagle Creek Pack-It Spectre, and the ones by Tripped lack structure, they are actually quite easy to pack with their zip design that only opens the cube halfway.
+While ultralight cubes like the Osprey UL and the ones by Tripped lack structure, they are actually quite easy to pack with their zip design that only opens the cube halfway.
 Because of this feature, you can easily stuff each cube full, earning high points for packability.
-But these bags are not as easy to unpack specific items, and only have one zipper, limiting their versatility.
+But these bags are not as easy to unpack with specific items and only have one zipper, limiting their versatility.

-Most all packing cubes will compress your clothing items to an extent, but some packing cubes are designed to be compression-specific.
+Most packing cubes will compress your clothing items to an extent, but some models are designed to be compression-specific.
 These will have an extra zipper on their sides to cinch the cubes down and suck out extra air, effectively making the cubes smaller.
-Most compression-style packing cubes will compress down by more or less 1", making the space-saving benefits undeniable.
+Most compression-style cubes will compress down by more or less 1", providing undeniable space-saving benefits.

-The packing cubes from Gonex and Tripped were the only compression-specific styles we tested.
-When shoved full of bulky clothing, the Tripped cubes outshone the Gonex being able to compress down to a slimmer, more packable profile, compressing down by a whole inch.
+The products from Gonex and Tripped were the only compression-specific styles we tested.
+When shoved full of bulky clothing, the Tripped cubes outshone the Gonex by being able to compress down to a slimmer, more packable profile, compressing down by a whole inch.
 Because of their mesh front, the Gonex cubes will not compress down as much as the Tripped cubes, only compressing by a little more than half an inch.
 The point of a compression cube is to act as a vacuum seal, eliminating air from the bag.
-The mesh on the Gonex cubes will not provide this vacuum seal effect, and will also bulge upward much more when the bag is filled than the tight but flexible polyurethane of the Tripped compression cubes.
+The mesh on the Gonex cubes will not provide this vacuum seal effect and bulge upward much more when the bag is filled than the tight but flexible polyurethane of the Tripped compression cubes.

-While not entirely compression specific, the Shacke packing cubes were reinforced with a nylon "x" that is a clever design intended to stop the cubes from bulging outward too much when stuffed, making them a good, affordable pick for those looking to save a little space.
-The rest of the cubes we tested were not compression-style packing cubes, and the ones with the largest mesh panels were the worst at compressing, as the softer mesh will bulge outwards.
+While not entirely compression specific, the Shacke cubes were reinforced with a nylon "x" — a clever design intended to stop the cubes from bulging outward too much when stuffed, making them a good, affordable pick for those looking to save a little space.
+The rest of the cubes we tested were not compression-style, and the ones with the largest mesh panels were the worst at compressing, as the softer mesh will bulge outwards.

-The packing cube sets we tested came in a wide variety of holding capacity.
-This was determined by how many pieces came in a set and how big the packing cubes themselves were.
+Each product we tested came in a wide variety of holding capacities.
+This was determined by how many pieces came in a set and how big the cubes themselves were.

 The packing cubes from Bagail and EasyFun had the largest carrying capacity of all the sets we tested.
-Their large bags were extra-large compared to those of other brands, with those from Bagail measuring 17.5 x 13.7 x 4 inches, and the EasyFun bags coming in at 17.5 x 12.5 x 4 inches.
-These large bags could easily fit three bulky sweaters, two jackets, and 2 pairs of jeans between them, and that's only two out of six bags.
-Each of these sets could fit enough warm-weather clothes for a two-week plus vacation, or enough cold-weather clothes comfortably for a week-long or more adventure.
-The YAMIU cube set only had one extra-large packing cube per set, but with the addition of a shoe bag, two toiletry bags, and three more packing cubes it also stands out as a complete set.
+Their large bags were extra-large compared to those of other brands, with those from Bagail measuring 17.5 x 13.7 x 4 inches and the EasyFun bags coming in at 17.5 x 12.5 x 4 inches.
+These large bags could easily fit three bulky sweaters, two jackets, and two pairs of jeans between them (and that's only two out of six bags).
+Each of these sets could fit enough warm-weather clothes for a two-week plus vacation or enough cold-weather clothes comfortably for a week-long adventure.
+The Yamiu cube set only had one extra-large bag per set, but with the addition of a shoe bag, two toiletry bags, and three more packing cubes, it also stands out as a complete set.

-The more expensive packing cube sets like the Eagle Creek Pack-It Cube Set, the Eagle Creek Pack-It Specter set, and the Osprey UL Packing Set only come with three packing cubes in medium, small, and extra small, making them the lowest capacity packing cube sets we tested.
+The more expensive sets like the Eagle Creek Pack-It Cube Set and the Osprey UL Packing Set only come with three packing cubes in medium, small, and extra small, making them the lowest capacity sets we tested.

-If you are a frequent flyer and are looking for packing cubes that will last trip after trip, durability is definitely a feature you will want to consider.
-We assessed the durability of each packing cube set by noting their material, knowing that nylon is more durable than polyester and polyurethane, assessing to see if they had ripstop technology, and examining the quality of their stitching.
+If you are a frequent flyer and are looking to invest in a product that will last trip after trip, durability is definitely a feature you will want to consider.
+We assessed each model's durability by noting their material, knowing that nylon is more durable than polyester and polyurethane, assessing to see if they had ripstop technology, and examining the quality of their stitching.

-The EasyFun set is made of thin nylon with a single line of stitching and no reinforcement for the zippers.
-Though low-cost and high capacity, this set is not our top pick for durability.
-The set from Bagail has the most exposed mesh out of any of the other sets, which is prone to snags and tears.
+The EasyFun set is made of thin nylon with a single line of stitching and no zipper reinforcement.
+This set boasts a high capacity and is affordable, but is not a top choice for durability.
+The set from Bagail has the most exposed mesh out of any sets we tested, which is prone to snags and tears.
 While our testers love the compression aspect of the Gonex set, the zipper for the compression feature often got caught on the fabric.

-For those who frequently travel, whether on short business trips or long vacations, or for those who love organization and hate how quickly the contents of a suitcase can get out of hand, packing cubes are an essential travel accessory that will be sure to make your life easier.
-Coming in all shapes and sizes and with plenty of different features, we're confident you'll find a packing cube set that best fits your needs out of our selections of the best there is in 2020.
+Whether you frequently travel on short business trips or long vacations, or just love organization and hate how quickly the contents of a suitcase can get out of hand, packing cubes are an essential travel accessory that will surely make your life easier.
+Coming in all shapes and sizes and with plenty of different features, we're confident you'll find a packing cube set out of our selections that best fits your needs.